geocoder-php/BazingaGeocoderBundle/Resources/doc/index.md

 -----

 This bundle registers a `bazinga_geocoder.geocoder` service which is an instance of `Geocoder`.
-You'll be able to do whatever you want with it.
+You'll be able to do whatever you want with it but be sure to configure at least **one provider** first.

 **NOTE:** When using `Request::getClientIp()` with Symfony 2.1+, ensure you have a trusted proxy set in your `config.yml`: